UN condemns Armenia's attack on civilians in Azerbaijan's Ganja

 The UN statement comes after Armenian armed forces launched a missile attack on Azerbaijan's second-largest city Ganja and Mingacevir.

-At least 12 people have been killed including two children and 40 more wounded in the attack, said Azerbaijan's general prosecutor office early on Saturday.
+At least 13 people have been killed including three children and 52 more wounded in the attack, said Azerbaijan's general prosecutor office early on Saturday.

 The missile strikes late on Friday hit busy areas in and around the city centre of Ganja, which is about 60 kilometres away from the Nagorno-Karabakh frontline.

-Note: UPDATE: 13 killed, including 3 kids among the killed civilians, 52 wounded as a result of #Armenia’s missile #attack on #Ganjacity.
-Search and rescue operations continue. #StopArmenianAggression#StopAttackingCivilians#GanjaStrong#PrayForGanjaCity pic.twitter.com/r042jsVnww— MFA Azerbaijan 🇦🇿 (@AzerbaijanMFA) October 17, 2020